PriyaG88/query/README.md

 ![](https://github.com/PriyaG88/query/blob/master/docs/screen-clippings/QuestionIndexContainer.png)

-Users are able to ask questions via the Ask Question button on the navigation or through the prompt right about the `QuestionIndexContainer`.
+Users are able to ask questions via the Ask Question button on the navigation or through the prompt right above the `QuestionIndexContainer`.
 Clicking either will open up a question modal where users can type in their question and choose a topic.

 ![](https://github.com/PriyaG88/query/blob/master/docs/screen-clippings/QuestionModal.png)